keatinl1/Filter_IMU/README.md

 ### Results and conclusion

 The resulting plot is shown in figure 3.
+Most of the high frequency noise is removed or attenuated.

 <p align="center">
   <kbd>